-Clean Email supports Rules Automation for Gmail, iCloud, Yahoo, Fastmail, Outlook, Hotmail, Office365, AOL, or any IMAP email provider, allowing you to apply any action to new emails coming to your mailbox without any manual work.
+Clean Email supports automatic rules for Gmail, iCloud, Yahoo, Fastmail, Outlook, Hotmail, Office365, AOL, or any IMAP email provider, allowing you to apply any action to new emails coming to your mailbox without any manual work.

 Let’s say you receive at least a dozen emails from a social network, and you’d like to move them to trash automatically as soon as you receive them.
-To do that, you simply let Clean Email analyze your email account (Clean Email protects your privacy and never reads the content of your emails), delete the bundle of emails from the annoying social network, and check the checkbox labeled as “Apply this action to all matching emails in the future” when applying the action.
+To do that, you simply let Clean Email analyze your email account (the app protects your privacy and never reads the content of your emails), delete the bundle of emails from the annoying social network, and choose the "Selected and future similar emails" option when applying the action.

 This is how easy email management with Clean Email can be.
 Of course, you can automate other actions as well.
 For example, you can mark emails as read as soon as you receive them, label important emails so you don’t miss them, or unsubscribe from newsletters and marketing campaigns with a single click.

 To automatically move daily emails to specific folders in Gmail using Clean Email: